 With your help, we’re able to give our residents a wonderful new life.
 Sponsoring a resident is the best way to provide ongoing, consistent support we know we can count on.
 Sponsorships make great gifts for your compassionate loved ones, too.
 It’s like giving two gifts at the same time – one for them and one for a lucky animal who relies on the kindness of humans.
-If you have a particular animal in mind, please drop us a line after submitting payment to let us know which individual you’d like to sponsor.
+If you have a particular animal in mind, use the text box to let us know which individual you’d like to sponsor.
 Otherwise, we’ll choose one for you.
 You’ll receive a certificate with your sponsored animal’s picture and story.

 The Mice and Rats

 Our tiniest residents are often visitor favorites.
 Survivors of laboratories where over 100 million of their brethren live and die horrifically in tiny shoebox-sized plastic bins each year, our little rodent friends really blossom when they learn that they’re safe and loved.
 To our knowledge, NLAS is still the only sanctuary in the country to provide lifetime care for rats and mice released from labs.
 Your sponsorship helps us provide not only their basic needs, but also enrichment toys and upgraded housing with lots of room to explore.
 For just $5 a month, you can make a tiny white nose wiggle with glee!